Spastic Cerebral Palsy

 Spastic Cerebral Palsy Explained

 Spastic cerebral palsy comprises up to 80% of people diagnosed with cerebral palsy, making it the most common form of the condition.
-People with spastic cerebral palsy experience hypertonia, where muscles are chronically and tense, as well as muscle spasms when the tightened muscles occasionally release.
+People with spastic cerebral palsy experience chronic hypertonia (tense muscles), along with muscle spasms when the muscles relax after being tense for prolonged periods of time.
 When this happens, patients will move in a jerky manner

 Spastic cerebral palsy is caused by trauma or injury to the motor cortex portion of the brain.
 This injury can occur in the womb before a person is born, during childbirth, or later in life.
 In some cases, spastic cerebral palsy is the result of preventable medical negligence during pregnancy or the birthing process.